jessfraz/blog/content/post/defining-a-distinguished-engineer.md

 ### Learn from external community

 If you silo yourself to only learning within your company, you are missing out on a world of experiences and expertise different than yours from the external community.
-Technical leaders realize this and place importance on learning from the larger world of computing than just their solo.
+Technical leaders realize this and place importance on learning from the larger world of computing than just their silo.

 ### Value listening and be open to feedback